-Local LU 6.2 Configuration
+Local LU 6.2 Configuration for AS/400

-The following describes how to specify the PSF Direct values that are displayed in the 3172 Local LU Configuration example.
+The following describes how to specify the PSF Direct values that are displayed in the AS/400 Local LU Configuration example.

-To view an example screen with these values, see 3172 Local LU 6.2 Basic.
+For more information about this configuration view, see AS/400 Local LU 6.2 Configuration Basic example.